Aditisarkar16122001/Obstacle-Avoiding-Robo-Car/README.md

-#  Ultrasonic Obstacle Avoiding Robot using Arduino
+# Obstacle Avoiding Robot using Arduino

 An autonomous obstacle-avoiding robot built using **Arduino UNO**, **HC-SR04 ultrasonic sensor**, **servo motor**, and **L298N motor driver**.
 The robot detects obstacles in real time, scans left and right using a servo-mounted ultrasonic sensor, and intelligently chooses the safest path.